solo-io/gloo/docs/content/guides/security/rate_limiting/crds/_index.md

 apply to `RateLimitConfig`s as well, so please be sure to check them out.

 #### Initial setup
-First, we need to install Gloo Enterprise (minimum version `1.5.0-beta3`).
+First, we need to install Gloo Edge Enterprise (minimum version `1.5.0-beta3`).
 Please refer to the corresponding [installation guide]({{< versioned_link_path fromRoot="/installation/enterprise" >}}) for details.

 Let's also deploy a simple application which returns "Hello World" when receiving HTTP requests: